nogibjj/Individual4_Vivian/README.md

 ## Overview

 The purpose of this individual project is to build and deploy a scaleable web-hosted app that will allow me to apply my Flask knowledge from previous lessons.
-Within the web app, we call the API for a Large Language Model (LLM) to implement our functionality.
+Within the web app, we call the ChatGPT-3.5 API as a Large Language Model (LLM) to implement our functionality.
 This project allows user to enter the destination, Number of Travelers, Travel Duration(days) and receive a travel plan.

 ## Flask